 Age barely plays a role either.
-The worst of the supremely light damage comes around 50-minute mark as a scratch situates itself down the center of the frame.
+The worst of the light damage comes around 50-minute mark as a scratch situates itself down the center of the frame.
 That will carry into a few edits, although it is so thin and the sequence is so intense, most will struggle to find it.
-The rest of the print imperfections are small specks of dirt that are insignificant enough as to hold no negative impact.
+The rest of the print imperfections are small specks of dirt, insignificant enough as to hold no negative impact.

-Bride is spectacularly textured, the source clearly coming from a source near the camera negative, if not the negative itself.
+Bride is spectacularly textured, the source clearly coming from near the camera negative, if not the negative itself.
 Close-ups of the Jack Pierce make-up, now scarred with burn marks, brings out small textures that previous home video could never render.
 The high resolution scan is the first time these elements are so striking in the home, and in some cases even visible.
-Each shot is wonderfully natural in terms of its replication of a film-based source.
+Each shot is wonderfully natural in terms of replicating film.
 Any errant tinkering is not apparent.

 Immediate highs are pushed through via this DTS-HD mix, an active one in terms of materials.
 The score, which is almost constant, is fantastic.
 A slight hiss is maintained at certain peaks – certainly a means of maintaining fidelity – and the end result is a pitch perfect example of restored vintage audio.

 Considering the original Frankenstein’s storm sequence, Bride’s sounds like a decades worth of technological sound innovation occurred between releases.
 Thunder is no longer jarring, and the scoring blends flawlessly within the chaotic weather.